HueStudios/HueLang/docs/language.md

 - Error stack: ``(word)`` a stack of words that keeps track of errors that occured during execution or while handling other errors.
 - Value stack: ``(value)`` the stack that cointains values to be used by the rest of the environment.
 - Execution stack: ``(word)`` a stack of words that keeps that of the execution and expansion of secondary definitions.
+- Compilation buffer: ``(word)`` an ordered set of words to which keeps track of the secondary definition that is being compiled.